getsentry/sentry-javascript/docs/index.rst

         client.captureException(e)
     }

 The ``captureException`` method optionally takes an object of configuration options as the 2nd argument.
-For more information, and to learn about other methods provided by the Raven API, see :docs:`usage`.
+For more information, and to learn about other methods provided by the Raven API, see :doc:`usage`.

 Adding Context
 --------------